Skip to content

 0.5 / 1

 The company commits all suppliers to 'appropriate agricultural practices' for soil.
-However, it does not mention 'Good Agricultural Practices (GAP) or Best Management Practices (BMP)' in its commitment.
-No supplier commitment for peat soils could also be found.
+However, it does not mention 'Good Agricultural Practices (GAP) or Best Management Practices (BMP)' in its commitment and the commitment does not cover BMPs for peat.

 • P